ademirprado/G-CoV.2/README.md

 Geolocation Corona Virus 2 Repository

 # Health Institutionals
 Development a software for the geolocation of patients with COVID-19.
-The data are from examinations of patients treated at the Hospital de Clínicas of the Federal University of Paraná and Laboratório Municipal of the city Curitiba.
+The data are from examinations of patients treated at the Clinical Hospital of the Federal University of Paraná and Curitiba Municipal Laboratory.

 # Objective
 Develop a software to location of patients with COVID-19.